-A: Yes.
+Yes.
 Teachers may take 32 items each quarter.
 Some items have limits.
 Some do not.
-For example, you may only take 50 fiction books, 30 pencils, 100 sheets of card stock, and 3 packs of sticky notes a visit.
-But, you may take all the manilla folders, 3-ring binders, posters, bulletin board borders, and envelopes that you want.
+For example, teachers may only take 30 pencils, 100 sheets of card stock, and 3 packs of sticky notes a visit.
+Items with limits are clearly marked with yellow labels.
+All other items have no limits.

-A: No. We are a store without a cash register.
+No. We are a store without a cash register.
 There is no registration charge, and there are no prices on any products on our shelves.
 We do ask shopper to send thank you notes to five donors.

-A: Yes.
 First-time shoppers must fill out a shopper's log, indicating where they teach, grade level/position, number of students, and contact information.
-You must verify employment on your first visit with a valid school I.D., pay stub or letter from the administration office.
-While shopping, we ask that all shoppers record the quantities of items being taken on the shopper sheets prior to checking out, so as not to cause a bottle neck in the check-out process.
+Teachers must verify employment on your first visit with a valid school I.D., pay stub or letter from the administration office.
+While shopping, we ask that all shoppers record the quantities of items being taken on the shopper sheets prior to checking out, so as not to cause a bottleneck in the check-out process.

 - Magazines, unless they are 2013 or newer National Geographic

 -Teacher references older than five years